Last updated on 27th October 2022

 Onboarding is an important part of any recruitment strategy.
 After all, you want new employees to feel welcomed and capable to start off in their new role with confidence.

-According to the UK Learning & Development Report 2019, 76% of companies believe that using training as part of their recruitment strategy gives their organisation a competitive advantage.
+According to a UK Learning & Development Report, 76% of companies believe that using training as part of their recruitment strategy gives their organisation a competitive advantage.

 Video is a great tool for this because it can be used to cover everything from company culture to a walkthrough of daily tasks.
 You could even make a video for each individual purpose.